webandras/decimus-wp-starter/README.md

 `wordpress/config/environments/development.php` -> `Config::define('FS_METHOD', 'direct');`

 *TODO: More work on these issues:*
 You may need to change permissions for wordpress folder.
-There are still permission issues.
+There are still permission issues on Linux.

 However, for production, the folders use the permission 755, and 644 for the files!
-777 is a very bad and dangerous idea for production.
+777 is a dangerous idea for production.

+### Docker notes

+For Linux, you may have to use sudo if your Docker is not configured to be used as a non-root user.
+There are useful bash scripts in bin folder (bin/start, bin/down, etc.) which are useful.

 ## Change Language

+This is a bit tricky for Bedrock, but it works.

-In composer.json changer these packages:
+In composer.json changer these packages with your preferred language set like this:
 ```
 "koodimonni-language/hu_hu": "*",
 "koodimonni-plugin-language/woocommerce-hu_hu": "6.7.0",